 Amazon and Twitch officially launched Twitch Prime, which has been renamed Prime Gaming, in 2016.
 This feature allowed Amazon Prime users to subscribe to a single channel for free each month.

 Subscriptions unlock special features to that channel, including watching streams without ad interruptions, using channel emotes on the platform, and more.

 Gamers will also be pleased to receive prime loot, including free games and skins for popular titles in the gaming world.
 There are various categories of gaming content that are released every month.

 Twitch generates income from subscriptions, bit sales, and advertising revenue.
 The good news is that gamers streaming on the site will earn money through these methods.

 How Much is Twitch Worth?

 According to Needham analyst Laura Martin, Amazon’s collective media assets, which are primarily made up of Prime Video and Prime Music along with Twitch, are worth approximately $50 billion, which Twitch itself valued at about $15 billion.

-From its nascency, Twitch redefined what could be considered a part of the entertainment industry, and what was possible through live video on the internet.
+From its creation, Twitch redefined what could be considered a part of the entertainment industry and what was possible through live video on the internet.

 Today, we stay tuned to our favorite gamers and prominent streamers, laugh, bonding, and have a good time.
 It’s hard to imagine a Twitch-free world.
 The site has truly grown from modest beginnings into the leader in its market.